Homelessness in Utah

 Then in the early 90s, Wasatch Homeless Health Care purchased the building on the southwest corner of 400 West and 400 South, and Fourth Street Clinic was born.

-Now, 30 years later, Fourth Street Clinic operates with a staff of over 60 and a network of 150 volunteer providers and health professionals.
-Fourth Street Clinic serves over 5,000 homeless men, women and children each year — with 25,000 medical, mental health, substance abuse, dental, and case management visits in 2017.
-The ALSAM Foundation Pharmacy at Fourth Street Clinic dispensed 70,000 medications in 2017, and these numbers continue to increase year over year.
+Now, 38 years later, Fourth Street Clinic operates with a staff of over 140 and a network of volunteer providers and health professionals.
+Fourth Street Clinic serves nearly 6,000 homeless men, women and children each year — with 29,438 medical, mental health, substance abuse, dental and case management visits in 2025.
+The ALSAM Foundation Pharmacy at Fourth Street Clinic dispensed 103,605 medications in 2025, a 39% increase from 2023.

-By increasing homeless Utahns’ access to primary care, Fourth Street Clinic is a major partner in ending homelessness, promoting community health, and achieving across-the-board health care savings.
+Fourth Street Clinic is a major partner in ending homelessness, promoting not only community health but achieving across-the-board health care savings by increasing access to primary care.